packetalien/fakenet/README.md

 This PowerShell script automates the installation and configuration of DNS services on a Windows Server environment.
 It specifically:

-- Installs the DNS Server feature.
-- Configures the DNS service to start automatically upon system boot.
 - Creates specified DNS zones with defined replication scopes.
 - Adds A records to these zones for specific hosts.